CIRSS/geist-p/docs/commands/graph.md

                                     path of a JSON file, where the key is the original text and the value is the shorter text.
+    -on, --on TEXT                  Column(s) to be mapped.
+    -sc, --samecolor                Use the same color for same edges.
     -oroot, --outputroot TEXT       Path of the directory to store the graph (default: current directory).
 If the given
                                     path (i.e., --outputfile) is a relative